 - Once the baby is born, unwrap the cord (the mother/family can do this).

 - If the baby is compromised at birth encourage the parents to talk to their baby and touch him whilst the placental circulation re-establishes the normal blood volume and oxygen for the baby.
-If the baby requires resuscitation do it with the cord intact.
+If the baby requires resuscitation, do it with the cord intact.

 The baby in the photo at the top of this post was born at home into water.
 His cord was tightly around his neck twice.
-The midwife is in the process of unwinding the cord whilst bringing him to the surface and into his mother’s arms.
+The midwife is unwinding the cord whilst bringing him to the surface and into his mother’s arms.
 He took around 30 seconds to start breathing whilst his placental circulation re-established his blood volume and oxygenated him.
 His father gently blew on his face and he took his first gasp – resuscitated by his placenta and his father.

 Here is an amazing film of a baby with a multiple nuchal cord beautifully managed by his mother: